-Contracted Providers are notified as appropriate, when their Member is enrolled in a Health Management Program.
+Contracted Providers are notified as appropriate when the Member is enrolled in a Health Management Program.
 Provider resources and services may include:

-- Annual Provider feedback letters containing a list of patients identified with the relevant disease. - Clinical resources such as patient assessment forms and diagnostic tools. - Patient education resources. - Provider Newsletters promoting the Health Management Programs, including how to enroll patients and outcomes of the programs. - Clinical Practice Guidelines. - Preventive Health Guidelines.
+- Annual Provider feedback letters containing a list of patients identified with the relevant disease. - Clinical resources such as patient assessment forms and diagnostic tools. - Patient education resources. - Provider Newsletters promoting the Health Management Programs, including how to enroll patients and outcomes of the programs. - Clinical Practice Guidelines - Preventive Health Guidelines

-Additional information on Health Management Programs is available from your local Molina HCS Healthcare Services Department toll free at (855) 322-4081.
+Additional information on health management programs is available from your local Passport Healthcare Services department toll free at (800) 578-0775.